-Categorical variables are presented as counts and percentages, continuous as mean±SD or as medians with interquartile ranges (IQR), as appropriate.
-The distribution of data was tested by normal probability plots.
+Categorical variables are presented as counts and percentages, continuous as mean±SD or medians with interquartile ranges (IQR) according to distribution of data as evaluated from normal probability plots.
 Comparisons between groups were performed using Fisher’s exact test, Welch’s t-test or Wilcoxon Mann-Whitney rank-sum, as appropriate.